Last edited: March 2019

 Step 2 – Stating your preferences

 In order for the solar company to be able to ask you the right questions later, it is important for them to know about your expectations.
-It would be good to talk about:
+It would be good to first think about:

-- Performance of the system - When do you need power, and if you want power 24/7, how critical is it that you can always rely on the system (even in times of lots of cloud cover).
+- Performance of the system – When during the day or week do you need power.
+Do you want power 24/7?
+In this case, how critical is it that you can always rely on the system (even when there are lots of clouds).

-- Budget - If you have a set budget, it could be good to share this to ensure the company proposes a system which is aligned with what you can pay.
-In case you share your budget, do ensure that you ask for multiple quotes from different companies.
+- Budget – If you have a set budget, it could be good to share this in advance.
+This way you make sure the company proposes a system aligned with what you can pay.
+In case you share your budget, make sure you ask for multiple quotes from different companies.

-- Financing - Some companies provide options to finance your system and pay for the system or for the electricity it produces over a set time period.
+- Financing – Some companies provide options to finance your system.
+They might pay for the system or for the electricity it produces over a set time period.
 If you are interested in a financed system it would be good to mention this.